 NOTE: D-Back stores all the recovered data on computer.
 You should copy it to another device.

-Bonus Tip: How To Retrieve Photos That Get Deleted In Third-party File Manager
+Bonus Tip: How To Retrieve Photos/Videos That Get Deleted In Third-party File Manager

 If you are lucky enough to access your internal storage data with a third-party app like ES File Manager prior to the photo loss, it is possible to recover your lost photos by accessing its built-in recently deleted folder.